 The pinnacle of the cutoff point is the KM30 where the green colour wristband was handed to me.
 Without this band, you can’t collect the finisher T and medal.
 It is so important that I dropped the band while running through the row of volunteer handing out the bands.

 I was running at a steady pace of 6+ min.
 It was manageable and felt good about it.
 At about KM3, my watch reported less than 6min pace (5:52min), I knew instantly something was wrong.
 At this time it was about 300m off the mark.
 Then it struck again at KM5, recording 4:26min, this time it was off by around 1.7km!!.
-This is similar to previous year GPS glitch incident at about the same area.
+This is similar to the previous year GPS glitch incident at about the same area.
 This had imposed a physiological barrier as the mileage build at the later stage.
 Imagine when your watch told you that you had reached 38km, but later you saw the distance marker board that says KM37.
-It create a false positive scenario that affected my performance.
+It creates a false positive scenario that affected my performance.
 At this moment I really wish that I have the ‘Run by Feel‘ skill (ok, another note in my training book).

 The accidental pacer

 She almost gave up at KM12, which I’d encouraged her to keep going.
 “Try to see whether we can reach KM14 the first checkpoint”, I told her.
-We’d managed to passed the checkpoint 30 minutes ahead of time.
+We’d managed to pass the checkpoint 30 minutes ahead of time.
 Then in KM16, she wanted to declare DNF again, which I told her “let’s see whether we can reach the second checkpoint at KM20”, which we did.
 At about KM23-24, she told me to carry on and I haven’t seen her since.
 At about KM40+, she reemerged again.
 She told me that she had walked a solid 2km and really wanted to declare DNF.
 Luckily she kept on.
 It is at this point that I almost gave up on the idea of sub 6.
-Well it was a funny game, as she encouraged me in return this time.
+Well, it was a funny game, as she encouraged me in return this time.
 She told me that sub 6 is still a possibility and not to give up now.
 We both fist pumping, run and walk till the last 200m before dashing to the finishing line for our ‘strong finish’ :).
-The last stretch in Dataran Merdeka was a memorable one, as it was filled with spectators at both side.
-Leaving a small lane to passed by before going into the finishing line.
+The last stretch in Dataran Merdeka was a memorable one, as it was filled with spectators at both sides.
+Leaving a small lane to pass by before going into the finishing line.

 Madam Sim taught me not to run in uphills when energy is low, and make the time back by running at downhill.
-This was part of the reason I didn’t get any cramps through out the race. (apart from loading madly on power-gel and salt stick, but that’s another section).
+This was part of the reason I didn’t get any cramps throughout the race. (apart from loading madly on power-gel and salt stick, but that’s another section).

 The following were the actual fueling I had at this race.